suthapai/jenkins-docker-Project1/README.md

    -push docker images to docker hub
    -run container on webapp server by pulling same image on docker hub
 5. Rectify if any issue

+#errors while writing script and running build:

+forgot to change branch from master to main as our code is in main branch.